A Brief History of our 101 Year Old Fair

 1946 - The fair was revived by many.
 The tradition of choosing a fair queen began with the selection of Miss Patty Brigham to reign as 1st Fair Queen.
 The fair received its first grant from the State Fair Administration of pari-mutual fund assessment.
 Adam Wike reported in 1946 a record attendance of 6,000.
 John George of Metaline Falls gained attention for a 45 pound hubbard squash and a 26 pound banana squash.
 The excitement included a powwow hosted by the Kalispel Tribe on the grounds, airplane rides from a sanctioned airfield north of Cusick, and fair parades began.

 1950's - Fair parades phased out.
-The county rodeo moved to the new and larger facility in Newport, however fair participants opposed this and ultimately a small rodeo was added to the fair agenda.
+The county rodeo moved to the new and larger facility in Newport, however fair participants opposed this and ultimately a small rodeo, organized by the Cusick Rodeo Association, was added to the fair agenda.

-1980 - The Fair Board purchased the fairgrounds from the Town of Cusick.
+1980 - Pend Oreille County purchased the fairgrounds from the Town of Cusick.

 The fair has changed considerably over the last 100 years.
 What truly remains the same is the county wide community project of people working together for the common good.
 Workers have contributed free time and labor, management, and entertainment since the time of the 1918 fair.